TimeTap23/kolekt/docs/deployment/KUBERNETES_SUMMARY.md

 - **Scaling**: Use HPA or manual scaling commands
 - **Backup**: Follow backup procedures for data protection

-**ThreadStorm Kubernetes deployment is complete and ready for production!** 🚀
+**Kolekt Kubernetes deployment is complete and ready for production!** 🚀